Simulations¶

 spike source.

-import arbor
+import arbor as A

 # Instantiate the simulation.

-sim = arbor.simulation(recipe, decomp, context)
+sim = A.simulation(recipe, decomp, context)

 # Direct the simulation to record all spikes, which will record all spikes

-# Run the simulation for 2000 ms with time stepping of 0.025 ms
+# Run the simulation for 2000 ms with a time step of 0.025 ms

-tSim = 2000
+tSim = 2 * U.s

-dt = 0.025
+dt = 0.025 * U.ms

 sim.run(tSim, dt)

-# Print the spikes and according spike time
+# Print the spikes: time and source

 for s in sim.spikes():